-Vehicles with power door lock system-Both doors lock and unlock simultaneously with either door.
-In the driver's door lock, turning the key once will unlock the driver's door and twice in succession will unlock the driver's door and passenger's door simultaneously.
+Vehicles with power door lock system-All the doors lock and unlock simultaneously with either front door.
+In the driver's door lock, turning the key once will unlock the driver's door and twice in succession will unlock all the door simultaneously.